 The supplement was formulated by veterinarians using only natural ingredients that have been shown to help boost and maintain a healthy immune system.
 You'll find bee propolis, echinacea, omega-3 fatty acids, vitamin C, and green tea extract in Ferrera Farms Immunity Supplements.

-If you want to try to give your Fido a health a boost, bee products for dogs are something you may want to consider; however, I would not depend solely on them and would definitely recommend consulting with a veterinarian.
+If you want to try to give your Fido a health boost, bee products for dogs are something you may want to consider; however, I would not depend solely on them and would definitely recommend consulting with a veterinarian.

 Most bee ingredients and bee products for dogs are fairly new.
 And even though these nutrients have been in use for many centuries, with some people experiencing a lot of success using things like pollen and venom with their own pets, we still need to see evidence of their efficacy and safety.
-So be careful out there, and do your the research!
+So be careful out there, and do your research!